River Point: Groundbreaking and main tenants

 It was developed by Hines and designed by Pickard Chilton.
 The building was designed before the Great Recession of the early 21st century, and constructed after it.
 A groundbreaking ceremony was held for the tower in January 2013.
 The building has Gold LEED certification.
 The US Green Building Council indicates that the River Point building achieved Platinum LEEDS status as of January 30, 2019.

 The building became the headquarters of Morton Salt in December 2016.
 The anchor tenant is the law firm McDermott Will & Emery, which occupies 225000 sqft of office space, and it moved in to River Point in March 2017.
 Mead Johnson also relocated its headquarters from suburban Glenview to the building.

 Location

 The land on which this tower stands is known as River Point because it lies at the point where the North and South branches of the Chicago River form.

-It is between Canal Street and the Chicago River, and north of another skyscraper, 150 North Riverside, completed a few months later in 2017, which is also built on air rights over the railroad tracks leading into Union Station to the south of both properties.
+It is between Canal Street and the Chicago River, and was the tallest building in Chicago west of the Chicago river until it was overtaken by 150 North Riverside, completed a few months later in 2017, which is also built on air rights over the railroad tracks leading into Union Station to the south of both properties.

 As required by the city of Chicago, the building also includes a 1.5 acre public park and a landscaped riverwalk that is open to the public.
 To accommodate the land required for the public park and river walk it is built over a set of active railroad tracks.